Quertyy/reth-monitor/README.md

 docker compose up -d
 ```

 5. Access Grafana by opening `http://localhost:3000` in your web browser.
+Default credentials are `admin:admin`.

 ## Configuration